xdevplatform/twitter-webhook-boilerplate-node/README.md

 Starter web app for consuming events via Account Activity API (beta).

-**Note:** This application is only compatible with the DM only version of the Account Activity API (beta).
+**Note:** This application is only compatible with the DM-only beta version of the Account Activity API.
+The DM-only beta will end on August 16, 2018 and this app will not longer be fully funcional.
+Please see [this project](https://github.com/twitterdev/account-activity-dashboard) for updated example code to get started with the Account Activity API.

 ## Dependencies